Types of Computer Network: What is LAN, MAN and WAN

 A Computer Network is a group of two or more interconnected computer systems that use common connection protocols for sharing various resources and files.
 You can establish a computer network connection using either cable or wireless media.
 Every network involves hardware and software that connects computers and tools.

 In this Computer networking tutorial, you will learn:

 - What Are the Important Types of Computer Networks?

 - What is PAN (Personal Area Network)?

-PAN is a computer network formed around a person.
+PAN (Personal Area Network) is a computer network formed around a person.
 It generally consists of a computer, mobile, or personal digital assistant.
 PAN can be used for establishing communication among these personal devices for connecting to a digital network and the internet.

 Characteristics of PAN

 - It is mostly personal devices network equipped within a limited area.

 - Allows you to handle the interconnection of IT devices at the surrounding of a single user.